Elections

 Step 3: Collect Signatures

-Please note: It is advisable to gather additional signatures in case some are deemed invalid (example of an invalid signature: the signer is not a registered voter or resides outside the City limits).
+Please note: It is advisable to gather additional signatures in case some signatures are deemed invalid (example of an invalid signature: the signer is not a registered voter or resides outside the City limits).

 Step 4: Submit Signature Pages for Verification

-Once a candidate has collected the required signatures, submit those signatures for review, and submitting Form SEL 338, to the City Elections OfficerThe Elections Officer will send them to the Clackamas County Elections Office for verification.
+Once a candidate has collected the required signatures, submit those signatures for review, and submit Form SEL338(PDF, 619KB), to the City Elections Officer.
+The Elections Officer will send forms to the Clackamas County Elections Office for verification.

 • If a candidate does not gather enough valid signatures, candidate may continue collecting additional signatures until the filing deadline.